- Search The Registry

 - Teacher’s Forum

 - Street Team Youth Programs

 - My Account

 Fort Greene Park

-The neighborhood is named after an American Revolutionary War era fort that was built in 1776 under the supervision of General Nathanael Greene during the Battle of Long Island.
-Fort Greene Park, originally called "Washington Park" and Brooklyn's first, is also derived from General Greene's name and from the neighborhood.
-Since the early 19th century, Blacks have made significant contributions to Fort Greene's development, it was the. birth home of Dr. Susan McKinney Steward.
+The neighborhood is named after an American Revolutionary War-era fort built in 1776 under the supervision of General Nathanael Greene during the Battle of Long Island.
+Fort Greene Park, originally called "Washington Park," and Brooklyn's first is derived from General Greene's name and neighborhood.
+Since the early 19th century, Blacks have significantly contributed to Fort Greene's development.
+It is the birth home of Dr. Susan McKinney Steward.

-Fort Greene is also home to the Brooklyn Academy of Music, the Brooklyn Music School, The Paul Robeson Theater, The Museum of Contemporary African Diaspora Arts.
-Fort Greene contains many examples of mid-19th century Italianate and Eastlake architecture, most of which is well preserved.
+Fort Greene is also home to the Brooklyn Academy of Music, the Brooklyn Music School, The Paul Robeson Theater, and The Museum of Contemporary African Diaspora Arts.
+Fort Greene contains many examples of mid-19th century Italianate and Eastlake architecture, most well preserved.
 It is known for its many tree-lined streets and elegant low-rise housing.
 Fort Greene is also home to the Williamsburgh Savings Bank Tower, which, for over 80 years, was the tallest building in Brooklyn.
 The neighborhood is close to the Atlantic Terminal station of the Long Island Railroad and has access to many New York City Subway services.
 Fort Greene is part of Brooklyn Community District 2, and its primary ZIP Codes are 11201, 11205, 11217, and 11238.
-It is patrolled by the 88th Precinct of the New York City Police Department.
+The 88th Precinct of the New York City Police Department patrols it.
 Politically it is represented by the New York City Council's 35th District.